Esri/data-collection-ios/docs/README.md

 ### View and edit data with pop-ups

-After identifying a pop-up, tapping the small pop-up view modally presents that pop-up in a more detailed pop-up view.
+After identifying a pop-up, tapping a result presents that pop-up in a more detailed pop-up view.

 #### View a pop-up